How to use git worktree to optimize git workflow

 Imagine you're working on multiple code branches at the same time.
 Usually, this would mean a lot of switching back and forth to make changes.
 Sounds tedious, doesn't it?
 That's where Git Worktree comes in.
 This Git feature simplifies things by letting you work on several branches all at once.
 In our article, we'll give you a deep dive into Git Worktree, covering its benefits, how you might use it, potential challenges, and tips for using it most effectively.
 Let's get started!

-What is Git Worktree?
+What is git worktree?

 Git Worktree is a handy feature that came into the picture with Git version 2.5.
 Using this, developers can create multiple working directories from a single Git repository.
 Each guide is linked to a specific branch within the repository, allowing developers to carry on their work on different branches or features simultaneously.